CodeYourFuture/curriculum/content/blocks/backlog/index.md

 You will find your backlog in the [Backlog](../backlog/).
 This is a list of all the tickets for the module.
 You can also go week by week by looking in the sprint backlog.

 Copy the tickets you are working on to your own backlog.
-Organise your tickets on your board and move them to the right column as you work through them.
+Your backlog is stored as issues on your [Coursework Planner](https://github.com/CodeYourFuture/Coursework-Planner).
+Organise your tickets on your project board and move them to the right column as you work through them.
 It's a flowchart:

 ```mermaid
 flowchart LR